rubenpieters/sys-polyflow/spec/proposal.md

 - extending the TypeScript syntax, such as a `oneof` generic constraint: [#25879](https://github.com/microsoft/TypeScript/issues/25879), [#27808](https://github.com/microsoft/TypeScript/issues/27808) or [#30284](https://github.com/microsoft/TypeScript/pull/30284)
 - dependent types in TypeScript, which would have a huge impact on the compiler and is possibly out of scope for the TypeScript project
+- this extension is a more refined idea based on previous ideas of narrowing types based on term-level checks such as [#21879](https://github.com/microsoft/TypeScript/issues/21879)

 # Checklist